-Morgan reached my position and crouched down, instructing his lieutenants and radio operator to dig in without speaking to me.
+Carter reached my position and crouched down, instructing his lieutenants and radio operator to dig in without speaking to me.
 The radio operators accompanying the officers went to work with E-tools and mud began to fly.

 “This will do as a CP since there’s no way we can reach that Ontos we’ve got upriver before dark.
 We’ll just dig in and wait out the night.”

 I studied the captain closely while he talked and ordered the men.
-Morgan was soaked to the skin, as were all of his Marines.
+Carter was soaked to the skin, as were all of his Marines.
 They’d made it across without our help and I was shocked.
 For some reason, I’d forgotten Kilo was made up of mostly hardened Marines, just like my own company.
 Adapting to conditions was what they did and they’d done it well.

 “Digging in and staying may not be the best idea, sir,” the Gunny said from behind me.

 I was surprised.
-Surprised that the Gunny would offer a criticism that would have to bite deep into the captain’s leadership position and also because, once again, the Gunny automatically referred to Morgan using the honorific ‘sir.’
+Surprised that the Gunny would offer a criticism that would have to bite deep into the captain’s leadership position and also because, once again, the Gunny automatically referred to Carter using the honorific ‘sir.’
 He’d only called me that twice in nearly three weeks and both times I’d earned it with blood.

 “The enemy will recover in the night and here, well, they’re only a hundred meters away across that water,” the Gunny said, this time omitting the sir.
 “We might move upriver into the night but we’d be doing so to a covered position with the Ontos supporting us and we’d do it while they’re still down and out from the beating they just took from Puff.
 The Skyraiders could still cover a move even into the dark.”